aarudv/COMP1044-Coursework-Internship-Result-Management-System/README.md

 ## How to Run

 ### 1. Move Files
-Extract the project and place the folder into:
+Extract the project(back-end development folder) and place the folder into:

 ```
 MAMP/htdocs/